charliecalvert/CloudNotes/Assignments/Isit322Final2016.md

 - Start your ElvenImagePicker or equivalent server running on AWS with UpStart.
 - Make sure that the web front end for it works smoothly.
 - Port the ElvenImagePicker or equivalent to a new Cordova Application and make sure it can call into the ElvenImagePicker server
+- Use elf-log from your bower and npm packages on both the client and server sides.

 Do your work in a branch with the name **final** in it.
 Specify the branch name when you turn in the assignment.